 The following post-graduate fellowships regularly hire LLM students:

 - International Court of Justice Clerkships: New York University School of Law was the first American law school to initiate a clerkship program with the International Court of Justice in 2000 and has sent a recent graduate to serve in the ICJ’s Traineeship program every year since then.
 NYU School of Law will nominate at least one graduating student or recent graduate who has familiarity with international law, and good working knowledge of both English and French to work for nine months in The Hague.
 Clerks work with international judges, conduct legal research, draft memoranda and listen to oral arguments on issues in Public International Law.
-For additional details and information about how to apply, please click here.
+Find additional details and information about how to apply.

 - International Finance and Development Fellowships are awarded to full-time LLM students on a competitive basis to provide outstanding opportunities to gain experience working with international organizations in the areas of finance and development.
 Read more.

 - International Law and Human Rights Fellowship Program is designed to provide students with the opportunity to gain education in the theory and practice of international law and human rights law through scholarship and practical experience through internships at prominent international organizations.
 Fellowships are awarded on a competitive basis.
 LLM and JSD students at NYU School of Law are eligible.
-For more information, click here.
+Find more information.